lhansford/react-and/README.md

 ### `oxfordComma`

 Determinses whether an [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma) will be used when joining the items.
-Defaults to `true`.
+Default: `true`.

 ```JSX
 <ReactAnd oxfordComma={false}>